 A CLIA-certified lab like ours must meet certain quality standards, including qualifications for the individuals who perform the tests, and other equipment & procedure standards to ensure the accuracy and reliability of results.

-Explore this in-depth look into what’s going on behind the scenes in our epigenetic testing laboratory.
+Explore this in-depth look into what’s going on behind the scenes as we prepare a sample for epigenetic analysis.

 FOLLOW YOUR SAMPLE THROUGH OUR LAB